×

 Diagnosing diarrhoea

-When establishing the reason for your diarrhoea, your doctor will perform a physical examination and review your medical history.
-They may also request laboratory examinations of urine and blood samples.
+To determine how to stop diarrhoea, your doctor will conduct a physical examination and review your medical history.
+They may also order laboratory tests, including urine and blood samples.

 Additional examinations Your doctor may order the following tests to establish the cause of your diarrhoea and other related conditions: